bradleyfrank/ansible/README.md

 3. **Initialize 1Password**: the user is prompted for 1Password credentials, Ansible authenticates with the option of using the GUI or just the CLI version.
 A new entry is created for the host machine under the category `SERVER`.

 4. **System bootstrap**: runs the `play_all_roles` playbook which includes all roles and tasks, specifically `all,never` to target tasks where idompotence isn't desireable (e.g. completely resetting a dock).

+> [!NOTE]
+> Upon completion, a full reboot is recommended for a clean shell.

 ## Managing Dotfiles